EventStore/documentation/docs/cloud/faq.md

 #### How do you handle infrastructure related issues, which cause unavailability or degradation of service?

-Event Store Cloud site reliability engineering (SRE) team manages cluster availability.
+Kurrent Cloud site reliability engineering (SRE) team manages cluster availability.

-Please ensure to learn about the SLA levels provided by Event Store Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+Please ensure to learn about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).

 ## Providers